 Farmland prices

-In the Czech "Sudetenland", farmland prices were 10 times less than on the German side of the border.
-The Czechs therefore had a transition period of seven years or, if a safeguard clause is involved, 10 years.
+In the Czech "Sudetenland", farmland prices were 10 times lower than on the German side of the border.
+The Czechs therefore had a transition period of seven years or, if a safeguard clause was invoked, 10 years, before there can be free movement of capital in land and freedom of establishment for non-Czech farmers on Czech land.

 Links